-3. Breakfast with whole grain bread
+3. Breakfast with whole grain bread and plant-based spreads

 4. Morning meal with eggs

-Fact is that animal based foods don't contain any fiber.
-The same is of course true for eggs.
-So it is no coincidence that I share mostly plant based breakfast ideas with you.
-If you love eggs and miss them on my breakfast list you might want to combine them with fiber rich green beans or black beans.
+Fact is that animal-based foods don't contain any fiber per serving.
+The same is, of course, true for eggs.
+So it is no coincidence that I share mostly plant-based breakfast ideas with you.
+If you love eggs and miss them on my breakfast list you might want to combine them with fibrous green beans or black beans.